vik16nathan/snpstrGenotypingSummer2022/README.md

 * PERF on the reference genome sometimes produces false flanks
     * Problematic output files to look at: ./config/PrimerX_flank10.config
     * Files to be edited: PrimerRef_perf.tsv (maybe trying to fix this by hand based on the 30 lines in the reference genome would eliminate some errors that sliding window could cause.
 Sliding window should be fixing these issues, but it's nice to have an extra built-in check beforehand)
+    * Need to create PrimerRef_fixed.bed anyways for makeFinalOutputTable.r (might as well fix PrimerRef_perf.tsv and then use this to make PrimerRef_fixed.bed)

 * There's no indel handling within sliding window, and no guarantee that the first read that contains the flank of interest doesn't have missing data (see logic in findReferencesForIncorrectFlanks.r - the moment we find a read with an incorrect flank, we use it as our reference for sliding window without considering any other options; we could be choosing a bad read)
     * Problematic output files: ./config/PrimerX_multiple_flanks.config
-    * Scripts to be edited: findReferencesForIncorrectFlanks.r (to find multiple possible reads that contain a flank); findTrueFlanks.r (with indel handling)
+    * Scripts to be edited: findReferencesForIncorrectFlanks.r (to find multiple possible reads that contain a flank); findTrueFlanks.r (with indel handling - see old/incorrect work for some functions that could maybe help with this)

 * Determining STR and SNP zygosity using a certain threshold for the proportion of reads
     * Ideally - determine this proportion (in place of 0.15) based on what works best for *many* different samples (copy the script you wrote from waay back in here)
     * Problematic output files: strait_razor_genotypes_0.15_multiple_flanks.tsv
     * Files to be edited:
         * STR zygosity: last line of makeConfigAndRunSTRaitRazor.sh